riy/degraph/documentation.md

 When you decided what kind of dependencies you want to have in your project, and which you don't, you probably want to ensure that everybody involved sticks to these rules.
 Degraph will help you with that.

-The basic idea is to have a simple set of rules based on the slices you have anyway.
+The basic idea is to define slices and based on those slice you define the dependencies that are allowed.

+Currently there is only a Scala DSL available to define these constraints.
+The DSL is in its early versions and will change significantly in future version once I find out what people are actually trying to do with it.

 ### Scala Constraints DSL ###